-- 1. Be alert for blocked kicks and their recovery and advance.
-On fake kicks switch to normal run or pass coverage. - (a) If the play turns into a run or pass, respond as you would do normally for that type of play. - (b) Cover the goal line and end line as appropriate. - (c) Be aware of the jersey numbers of the eligible receivers. - (d) [IN 2xx FORMATION (NO C)] While a kick is loose in the backfield, assist the Referee by observing actions against the kicker, especially when the ball is on the opposite side of the field. - (e) [IN xx1 FORMATION (5/6C-MAN CREW)] If the kick is blocked or the snap is loose, the wing official on the same side of the field as the Referee should hold his position on the line of scrimmage and remain responsible for ruling whether the kick crosses the line.
-The other wing official should move into Team A's backfield to assist the Referee.
+- If Team B does not line up in a punt return formation (i.e. no deep returner), adopt your normal scrimmage down position.
+This is justified because if Team A does kick the ball deep, there will be no players there for you to have to cover.
+If the ball is kicked deep, adjust your position accordingly, but only the nearest official to the ball should need to observe it.
+The other officials should observe the players. - 2.
+Be alert for cases where the kick is blocked or where there is a bad snap.
+This also applies if Team A switches to a run or pass formation. - (a) If the play turns into a run or pass, respond as you would do normally for that type of play. - (b) Cover the goal line and end line as appropriate. - (c) Be aware of the jersey numbers of the eligible receivers. - (d) [IN 2xx FORMATION (NO C)] While a kick is loose in the backfield, assist the Referee by observing actions against the kicker, especially when the ball is on the opposite side of the field. - (e) [IN xx1 FORMATION (CREW OF 5/6C)] If the kick is blocked or the snap is loose in the backfield, hold your position on the line of scrimmage until you can read the play.
+If the play is to your side of the field, move into Team A's backfield to assist the Referee and to reach a place for your own safety.
+If the play isn't to your side of the field, stay on the line of scrimmage at least until it becomes extremely unlikely that a kick will cross it.